Kinesiology is the academic discipline that involves the study of physical activity and its impact on health, society and quality of life.

-Students who complete the Minor in Kinesiology will be able to:
+Upon completion of the minor in kinesiology, you will be able to:

-- Describe, from a multidisciplinary approach, the value and benefits of all forms of physical activity and a healthy lifestyle; and
+- Describe, from a multidisciplinary approach, the value and benefits of all forms of physical activity and a healthy lifestyle.

 Admission to the minor is a prerequisite for each of these courses.

-Complete 6 additional Kinesiology credits level 300 or above.
+Complete six additional Kinesiology credits at level 300 or above.